How to Insert Rupee Symbol in Excel (7 Quick Methods)

 A Clock and Region window will appear.

-• Next, we will select Region.
+• Next, we will select the Region option.

-A Region window will appear.
+The Region window will appear.

 How to Insert Rupee Symbol in Excel

-• After that, we will click on Apply > click OK.
+• After that, we will click on Apply > Click OK.

 • Then, we will close the Clock and Region dialog box.